Pithorn/pithorn.github.com/_posts/2015-01-09-a-simple-byobu-script-to-notify-your-new-mails-and-feeds.md

 ![img](http://7sbplw.com1.z0.glb.clouddn.com/screenshot-20150109_155440.png)

 Here is my notification script at `~/.byobu/bin/5_mail`.
 5 means checking every 5 seconds.
-Byobu will force all the scripts which period are shorter than 5 seconds to run as 5.
+Byobu will force all the scripts those period is shorter than 5 seconds to run as 5.

 {% highlight sh%}
 #!/bin/sh -e